pancsta/asyncmachine-go/docs/manual.md

 [`am.New`](https://github.com/pancsta/asyncmachine-go/blob/v0.5.0/pkg/machine/machine.go#New) or [`am.NewCommon`](https://github.com/pancsta/asyncmachine-go/blob/v0.5.0/pkg/machine/machine.go#NewCommon)
 .
-The former one always returns an instance of [`Machine`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine), but it's limited to only initializing the states structure, with basic customizations via [`Opts`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Opts).
+The former one always returns an instance of [`Machine`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine), but it's limited to only initializing the states structure and basic customizations via [`Opts`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Opts).
 The latter one is more feature-rich and provides [states verification](#typesafe-states), [handler binding](#transition-handlers), and [debugging](#debugging).
 It may also return an error.